DECOLONIAL BY DESIGN

 Watch this short video

-on the colonial history of branding for a real taste of what we’re talking about.
+on the colonial history of branding for an idea of where this work is coming from.

 You should read this article too.